Jayesh1233-4/Phishing-Indicators-Report/README.md

 ✅ Report the email to your email provider as phishing.

-✅ Forward the email to Capital One’s phishing report address (abuse@capitalone.com) if you’re a customer.
+✅ Forward the email to Capital One’s phishing report address (Email) if you’re a customer.